AlwaysSany/virtual-nano-banana-fashion/Implementation.md

 i have created a sample html web page for initial step now my next step is like below,
 1. create a frontend with react to convert this html to component based web app
 2. create a backend with fast api that will do the all image operations using google gemini 2.5 flash model that will be invoked from frontend during product try on.

+---

+# Kaggle Writeup

+## Project Title
+Virtual Nano Banana: High-Fidelity AI Fashion Try‑On with Gemini 2.5 Flash Image

+## Problem Statement (≤200 words)
+This web app demonstrates a realistic AI fashion try‑on pipeline using Gemini 2.5 Flash Image, with the model integrated directly into end‑user flows rather than as isolated demos.
+In `components/AddProductModal.tsx`, we use text‑to‑image to generate clean catalog photos from short prompts (e.g., “orange high‑top sneakers on a white background”).
+The same modal optionally applies a brand/logo in a high‑fidelity step by calling `editImageWithGeminiComposite()` with the logo as a reference and the generated product as the base, using instructions that preserve garment details while blending the logo with correct folds, texture, lighting, and perspective.

+Once a product exists (either from our static `constants.ts` or just added in‑session), users open `components/TryOnModal.tsx` to “wear” it.
+We prioritize the composite flow by passing the product image as a reference and the user photo as the base, with prompts tuned to avoid collage and to keep identity, pose, skin tone, hair, and background unchanged.
+Users can iteratively refine results via the “Put me on” input, which issues follow‑up edits on the latest output, enabling multi‑turn adjustments (e.g., add sunglasses, tweak color).

+Downloads and sharing are supported for quick review.
+Overall, by chaining generation, high‑fidelity logo application, catalog use, try‑on, and iterative refinement, the app shows how Gemini’s visual capabilities power a cohesive, production‑style try‑on experience.